Family, fans mourn for Dominican pitcher Yordano Ventura

 ''I always told him to be careful,'' said Martinez, who recalled Ventura as intense and very cheerful.

 The Dominican Republic has the highest traffic-related death rate in the Western Hemisphere with nearly 30 deaths per 100,000 people.
-Four current or former major league players have died in traffic accidents here in recent years, including Andy Marte, a 33-year-old infielder who also died Sunday.
+Four current or former major league players have died in traffic accidents here in recent years, including Andy Marte, a 33-year-old infielder who also was killed Sunday.
 He had played in the Major Leagues from 2005-2010 with Atlanta and Cleveland and returned in 2014 with Arizona.

 Authorities said Marte died when the Mercedes Benz he was driving hit a house along a road between San Francisco de Macoris and Pimentel, about 95 miles (150 kilometers) north of the capital.